Smooth joints? Combination of housing, nutrition, and exercise!

 Combat joint pain?

 If your horse is stiff and has difficulty getting started, it can be helpful to provide extra support for the joints, in addition to supplementing minerals.
 Herbs such as turmeric, boswellia, horsetail, black currant, field horsetail, and bamboo work well for this.
 A herbal extract of these plants ensures that small crystals of uric acid, which can accumulate in the joints, are dissolved.
 The horse can move better again once these sharp and painful crystals have disappeared.
 They are caused by stress and exertion and accumulate over time, especially when a horse is in full training.
 If your horse has osteoarthritis, it may be a good idea to treat the inflammation in the joints.
-For this purpose, cannabinoids are very suitable.
+For this purpose, cannabinoids out of clove are very suitable.
 These plant substances have a signaling function in the body.
 They have anti-inflammatory and pain-relieving effects.

 Questions?
 AskHELTIE!